maxdev1/fenster/README.md

 A small, lightweight window server and UI toolkit designed for easy embedding and minimal dependencies.

+It features standard components, a sophisticated event handling mechanism, different container layouts, canvas for client-side drawing and more.

-This work-in-progress project aims to provide a clean, self-contained system for powering graphical environments — from hobby operating systems to embedded or experimental platforms.
+This work-in-progress project aims to provide a clean, self-contained system for GUIs - from hobby operating systems to embedded or experimental platforms.

 It originated as part of the [Ghost OS](https://github.com/maxdev1/ghost) project, a hobby operating system.